 Notes

 - The noodles will most likely not cover the whole bottom of your baking pan.
-Have no fear: they will expand by cooking and fill up the pan.
+Have no fear: they will expand and fill up the pan by cooking.

-- If your pan is a bit shallow, and you think the cheese is going to stick to the foil, insert toothpicks over your lasagna and rest the large piece of foil onto them, making sure to tuck the foil around the pan.
+- If your pan is a bit shallow, and you think the cheese will stick to the foil, insert toothpicks over your lasagna and rest the large piece of foil onto them, making sure to tuck the foil around the pan.

-* This will only happen if your pan is shallow (less than 2 ½-inches).
+* This will only happen if your pan is shallow (less than 2½-inches). - Please keep in mind that nutritional information is a rough estimate and can vary significantly based on the products used.

 Nutrition